danfmaia/EwD-Lexicon-CLI/corpora/corpora_info.md

 - Level 3 (L3) — EwD's **advanced** level.
 It is also referred to as the _Minimal_ variant.
 After exposure to extensive indications of the previous level, this level retains only the most essential ones.
 Thus, learners will understand which of EwD's indications are actually unnecessary (or not very necessary) as they gradually grasp the patterns of spoken English. _When omitted on a corpus row, the L3 word is equal to the L1 word._

-- Full variant — The **most phonetic** presentation of EwD.
+- Full variant — The **most transparent** presentation of EwD.
 It is not a level, but a variant meant to be used on _dictionary entries_ or the like.
 As such, it goes very specific and ships all applicable marks, with the exception of a few beginner level (L0 or L1) ones, as well as some marks deemed very unnecessary in any EwD variant. _When omitted on a corpus row, the Full variant word is equal to the **L2** word._

 It's important to mention that learners are _not_ meant to move from variant L3 to Full.
 On the contrary, the next step after L3 is the transition to reading SE texts without phonetic assistance, that is, gradually exiting EwD.